 And, in addition, what role may minority (and Muslim, in particular) political participation and representation play in this search for the intercultural State's essential elements and conditions?
-While we agree that, for an intercultural State to really promote diverse citizens' search for the common good, the "question" of Islam in the political arena must be conceptualised not in the light of an "Islamic exceptionalism", but rather in terms of resignified citizenship and political participation, the possibility for minority cultural and religious identities to really participate and be substantially represented at the political level remains a controversial issue.
+While we agree that, for an intercultural State to really promote diverse citizens' search for the common good, the "question" of Islam in the political arena must be conceptualised not in the light of an "Islamic exceptionalism", but rather in terms of resignified citizenship and political participation121, the possibility for minority cultural and religious identities to really participate and be substantially represented at the political level remains a controversial issue.
 In fact, on the one hand, active political participation and effective access to representation of cultural and religious minorities, resulting in "diverse parliaments" where the multiple articulations of society are acknowledged, are relevant indicators of the form of State turning "intercultural".
-On the other hand, as already noted, descriptive and substantive representation do not necessarily coincide, since political actors with a minority background, even if they enjoy strong support and are eventually legitimized by the vote of the members of a minority group, do not automatically act "in the interest aimed at representing European Muslims.
+On the other hand, as already noted, descriptive and substantive representation do not necessarily coincide, since political actors with a minority background, even if they enjoy strong support and are eventually legitimized by the vote of the members of a minority group, do not automatically act "in the interest of the represented, in a manner responsive to them"122.
+Furthermore, the ambiguities of ascriptive identities, with their potentially sectarian and anti-democratic character, cannot be underestimated123, as well as the pitfalls that are likely to stem from political activism aimed at representing European Muslims124.

-S. Bagni, cit., 169-170.
+120 S. Bagni, cit., 169-170.

-&lt;sup>121 See.
+121 See.
 G. Spanò, cit., 30, who regards the presence of Islam in the political sphere of Western democracies as a "legitimate framework of argumentation and a shared space for (particularistic) claiming, not letting different identities run in circles inside stereotypical roles".